-ACFFC youth are their own unique and city’s community, with compassion and a strong sense of social justice at its core.
+ACFFC youth have compassion at their core.
 Our youth are leaders.
 Their families have learned with them and from them.
 They have impacted their city community and are actively involved in positive change for their country.
 Through international visitors, travel abroad assisted by ACFFC, and connection through the virtual world, our youth have been able to join the global community as well.

 The school system in Haiti is not free, and many children there are not able to attend due to costs.
 ACFFC ensures that all of our students attend school.
 We pay for registration, school supplies, exam fees, tutors, and tuition.
 ACFFC also has its own after-school curriculum, which includes critical thinking, creativity as a process, community service, collaboration, environmentalism, and social justice.

 ACFFC was founded in 1999 as a small, informal “art day” program, and was formally established as an organization in 2003.
-We began as a three day a week program with 8 children in a rickety building, run by volunteer artists and administration.
-We started out with only $500 USD to build it on.
-Belief in these children and the idea that the art skills we had to teach could alter the course of their lives drove us and our program forward.
+We began as a three day a week program with eight children in a rickety building, run by volunteer artists and administration.
+We started out with only $500 USD.